kndafst/GameandWatch-SteamDeck/README.md

 This system will only work with files that end with .mgw, I do not have instructions yet for the MAME version of these games which start with gnw_ and end in .zip.

-### You will need a keyboard and a mouse to perfom the following steps
+### You will need a keyboard and a mouse to perfom the following steps.

 ## Steps:
 ### Basic Configuration